 Town Clerks »

-The day to day work of the Council is carried out by the Clerks to the Council, Mrs Claire Boyne (Town Clerk) and Mr Charlie Middleton (Deputy Town Clerk).
-You can visit them at the Town Hall between 9.00am and 1.00pm, but telephone calls will be answered up till close of business at 4.00pm.
+The day to day work of the Council is carried out by the Clerk to the Council, supported by administrative staff at the Town Hall.
+Contact details for the Town Hall are available on this page.
 Problems can be discussed and planning applications considered, some archive material can be found at the Town Hall, but most of the archives are lodged with the Records Office in Lowestoft.
+Due to the Covid-19 pandemic the Town Hall is not currently open to the public.

 Meeting Dates »

-The Town Council meets twice monthly in the Council Chamber, at the Town Hall, on the first and third Tuesday.
-The second meeting of the month only goes ahead if there is substantial business requiring attention.
+The Town Council meets monthly in the Council Chamber, at the Town Hall, on the first Tuesday.
+During the Covid-19 pandemic meetings have been moved to a virtual platform (Zoom).

-The Planning Committee meets once a month, usually on the first Wednesday of each month.
+The Planning Committee usually meets twice a month.
 The Finance and General Purposes, Assets and Environment and Personnel Committees meet as and when required.
 Working Parties are set up from time to time to deal with specific projects.

 Minutes & Agendas »